 Paul's doctoral study was a Social Constructivist/Social Constructionist theoretcial exposition of policy discourses under the auspices of New Labour.
 In his publications he explored the epistemological position for contemporary policy which culminated in a new perspective on educational policy-making: policy as positioning.

 From 2007 to 2009 Paul was a member of the Evaluation team for Shape-Up4 a pan-European project concerned with nutrition and movement.

-Paul is a member of the Executive Council for the Association for the Study of Primary Education5 (ASPE) and is a member of the Editorial Board for the Peer Reviewed Journal Education 3 to 13: International Journal of Primary, Elementary and Early Years Education6.
+Paul was a member of the Executive Council for the Association for the Study of Primary Education5 (ASPE) from 2011 to 2015 and is currently Deputy Editor for the Peer Reviewed Journal Education 3 to 13: International Journal of Primary, Elementary and Early Years Education6.

 Paul’s broad research areas are in the policy and politics of education all under the broad banner of social and educational inclusion.
 He favours a social constructionist approach to studying education and related issues.
 Paul's current research is primarily theoretical in orientation, although he does undertake empirical work as well.
 His current work centres on conceptual matters relating to becoming a teacher, education policy and the limits of truth, and Scottish education policy developments.
-He is currently co-PI (with Dr Aileen Kennedy, University of Edinburgh) for a Scottish Government funded project Meauring Quality in Initial Teacher Education (MQuITE).
-This project is due to run from 2017 to 2022.
+Between 2017 and 2023 he was co-PI (with Professor Aileen Kennedy, University of Strathclyde) for a Scottish Government funded project Measuring Quality in Initial Teacher Education (MQuITE).

-Paul welcomes PhD enquiries from anyone interested in education policy, professional development, post-truth thinking, care and education and related matters.
+Paul welcomes PhD enquiries from anyone interested in education policy, Initial and continuing teacher education and learning; professional development, post-truth thinking, care and education and related matters.